Joeperdefloep/QGIS-Documentation/docs/land_degradation_development/MMF/processing.rst

 Putting everything into a single model
 --------------------------------------

-Now, you can create a new model and dragg all the algorithms into it!
+Now, you can create a new model and drag all the algorithms into it!
 Make sure to **only** set inputs as paths to files where they are acutally inputs from pre-processing.
 Otherwise use an |processing|:guilabel:`Algorithm output` from a previous algorithm.
 It should look like this: